graphile/worker/website/docs/contributing.md

 ### Running in Library Mode

-When Graphile Worker users run in library mode, they use the functions exported in `src/index.ts`.
+When Graphile Worker users run in library mode, they use the functions exported from `src/index.ts`.
 The scrappiest thing you can do to run your local version of Graphile Worker similarly is to create a Typescript file that runs functions imported from `.`.

 ```ts title="src/temp.ts"